Configuration Deep Dive

 ftpfor file transfer services.
 Other services may use other protocols.

-- Enter the network port on which the service is listening for user connections.
+- Enter the network port on which the host is listening for service connections.
 There may be several applications provided through a single web server on a node or host using a single port, and in that case a valid application Path must be entered after the port number (as in the example above).
 In other cases the network port alone uniquely identifies the application or program that is listening for user connections to that service.
-You can click this link for additional information about network ports.
+You can find additional information at the following link: Network Ports.

 If you are using